More about leather information

 What is PU Leather?

 PU leather, also known as synthetic leather, it's an imitation of the real leather created from polyurethane, a plastic with a similar feel and aspect to the leather, but without involving animals.
 100% PU leather is an artificial material or artificial leather that does not involve animals.
-PU leather is considered Vegan leather.
+PU leather is considered Vegan Leather.

 The most common way to create PU leather is using a cover of plastic polyurethane or a polyurethane coating and apply it to a base made of fiber (generally polyester).
 The PU leather can be combined with real leather to make something called "double-cast" leather.
 The "double-cast" leather can use a base of divided real leather which later is covered by PVC or PU layer.